 A septic tank is an underground wastewater treatment system commonly used in rural and suburban areas where a centralized sewage treatment plant is not available.

 These systems are designed to address the need for on-site wastewater treatment, particularly in areas where centralized sewerage systems may be impractical or unavailable.
 The thoughtful design of septic tanks involves a comprehensive understanding of hydraulic principles, biological processes, and environmental considerations to create a reliable and environmentally sustainable solution.

-A septic tank is also known as a sewage collection system is also treats sewage on a small scale which is common in areas with no connection to main sewerage pipes.
+A septic tank also known as a sewage collection system also treats sewage on a small scale which is common in areas with no connection to main sewerage pipes.

-Septic tank design example for home as follows,
+The Septic tank design example for home is as follows,

 The proper capacity of a septic tank is essential otherwise wastewater backflow toward the house.
-The septic tank design considering a future increase in wastewater generation design proper capacity septic tank which can last long for years.
+The septic tank design considers a future increase in wastewater generation designs proper capacity septic tanks which can last long for years.

-Septic tank design example calculation for residential building is given below:
+Septic tank design example calculation for residential buildings is given below:

 Daily Water Usage for a House – 5 Person

 - Cooking – 10 Liters

 - Bathing & Toilet – 90 Liters/Person, So for 5 people – 450 liters/Day